tenaciousRas/ledwax-web-ui/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
+We have pre-configured LEDWax Web-UI with its own web server.
 The simplest way to start this server is:

 ```
 npm start
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the Web UI at `http://localhost:8000/app/index.html`.

+You can verify the REST API is running by browsing to its heartbeat page at `http://localhost:3000/`.

+## Contributing

+This application is built upon the HapiJS framework.
+The Web-UI is an AngularJS application.
+The middleware is a pure REST backend with no UI.

 ## Directory Layout

 ```
+src/
+config/                   --> HapiJS app-configuration files
+mongoose-config/          --> configuration for mongoose (unused)
+particle-config/          --> configuration for Particle IoT Cloud (private/public server)
+postgresql-config/        --> configuration for POSTGRES DB (active)
+modules/                  --> middleware and web-ui sources
+  middleware/             --> source files for REST API
+    index.js              --> entry point for middleware app
-app/                    --> all of the source files for the application
+  web-ui/                 --> source files for Web UI
-  app.css               --> default stylesheet
-  components/           --> all app specific modules
+    index.js              --> entry point for web-ui app
-    version/              --> version related components
-      version.js                 --> version module declaration and basic "version" value service
-      version_test.js            --> "version" value service tests
-      version-directive.js       --> custom directive that returns the current app version
-      version-directive_test.js  --> version directive tests
-      interpolate-filter.js      --> custom interpolation filter
-      interpolate-filter_test.js --> interpolate filter tests
-  view1/                --> the view1 view template and logic
-    view1.html            --> the partial template
-    view1.js              --> the controller logic
-    view1_test.js         --> tests of the controller
-  view2/                --> the view2 view template and logic
-    view2.html            --> the partial template
-    view2.js              --> the controller logic
-    view2_test.js         --> tests of the controller
+test/                     --> jasmine middleware tests
-  app.js                --> main application module
-  index.html            --> app layout file (the main html template file of the app)
-  index-async.html      --> just like index.html, but loads js files asynchronously
-karma.conf.js         --> config file for running unit tests with Karma
-e2e-tests/            --> end-to-end tests
+test-e2e/                 --> end-to-end web-ui tests
   protractor-conf.js      --> Protractor config file
   scenarios.js            --> end-to-end scenarios to be run by Protractor
+karma.web.conf.js         --> config file for running Web UIunit tests with Karma
 ```

 ## Testing

+Each module in this application has its own testing regimen.
+All tests are to be executed from the project-root directory, so they can be run from an NPM and/or bash script.

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the Web UI module: unit and end-to-end (E2E) tests.
+Unit tests are run via karma.
+E2E tests are run via protractor.
+For the protractor e2e tests you will need a running REST API (middleware) module, and a particle cloud or an emulator.

+The middleware has E2E tests which require a LEDWax Particle Photon Emulator or a access to a Particle Cloud.
+The emulator simulates most/all aspects of the Particle IoT cloud server.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
+LEDWax Web UI comes with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.

 * the configuration is found at `karma.conf.js`
 * the unit tests are found next to the code they are testing and are named as `..._test.js`.

-The easiest way to run the unit tests is to use the supplied npm script:
+The easiest way to run the Karma Web-UI unit tests is to use the supplied npm script:

 ```
-npm test
+npm run karma-test
 ```

 This script will start the Karma test runner to execute the unit tests.
-Moreover, Karma will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
+Karma will sit and watch the source and test files for changes and then re-run the tests whenever any of them change.
 This is the recommended strategy; if your unit tests are being run every time you save a file then you receive instant feedback on any changes that break the expected code functionality.